 Are you a (new) COO looking to improve your operation?
 Did your boss ask you to research outsourcing companies for wealth and asset managers?

-In any case, knowing what to look for and what to ask will save time in the research and selection process.
+Whatever the case may be, knowing what to look for and what to ask will save time in the research and selection process.

 When you've identified back-office functions to outsource, the key is finding a provider with true expertise in that area.